seanpmaxwell/jet-validator/README.md

 # Jet-Validator

 > A super quick, easy to setup validation middleware function for ExpresssJS routes.
-> Written in typescript thus fully typesafe :)
+> Written in typescript for typesafe :)

 ## Quick start